 A solid performer and trusted still by many.
 Anglers can't go wrong when using this lure.
 This lure will never be 'out-of-date' and if you do have some in your box, you probably have them in different weights and colors.
 Weight forwards can come in weights as little as 1/4 oz. to as large as slightly over an ounce.
-For most anglers, the prefect weight for most is 5/8 oz. to 3/4 oz.
+For most anglers, the perfect weight for most is 5/8 oz. to 3/4 oz.
 But if an angler is still choosing to use them later in the summer when the fish go deep, better have a supply of 1 oz.

 These lures can come in many colors, while some are even plated.
 Probably the color most sought after are the gold-plated variety, second to lemon-lime (yellow chartreuse and green).
-Over the years there has been many top performers that include blue/white, red/white, chartreuse, green and white, including gold plated with a dash of either orange, black, green or yellow.
+Over the years there have been many top performers that include blue/white, red/white, chartreuse, green and white, including gold plated with a dash of either orange, black, green or yellow.

 These are lures that must be used with live bait.
 Ninety-nine percent of anglers using weight forwards will use it with a nightcrawler.
 I've known a few to use leeches also, but worms are still the best.
 I prefer and will also tell my charter patrons to use a whole crawler for this lure and simply gob it on the hook.
 Occasionally, leaving a little bit trailing doesn't hurt, but too much will often lead to a lot of misses due to short strikes.

-This lure can be fished a variety of ways that include a "splash count" start retrieve as soon as it hits the water), all the way to the bottom.
+This lure can be fished in a variety of ways that include a "splash count" start retrieve as soon as it hits the water), all the way to the bottom.
 Your retrieve can vary from a shuffle (will explain later) to a steady slow retrieve or with a hesitation during a steady retrieve.

-Nothing is given for anglers, so oftentimes anglers must work their retrieve according to speed and style, even the count (time allowed for lure to sink in order to fish suspended).
+Nothing is given for anglers, so oftentimes anglers must work their retrieve according to speed and style, even the count (time allowed for the lure to sink to find fish suspended).
 On the average, most weight forwards will drop at a rate of 1 ft. per sec.
 In order to fish suspended fish at 15ft., merely give the lure a 15 count.
 Depending on the speed of your count, each number in the count should be 1 sec.

 The newest or likely the most favorite by walleye anglers today

 Another type of casting lure, and probably considered the most modern, is the casting harness, a.k.a.
 Mayfly rig.
-This lure is merely a short leadered harness (14" to 20" in length) and having to be used with some sort of weight.
-Weight can be a egg sinker or inline sinker, both attached in front of the harness giving it's needed weight in order to cast.
+This lure is merely a short leader harness (14" to 20" in length) and having to be used with some sort of weight.
+Weight can be an egg sinker or an inline sinker, both attached in front of the harness giving it's needed weight in order to cast.
 The harness is no more then a single spinner blade on a clevis.
 Blade style can be whatever you prefer, some use Indiana and I use Colorado style.
 Then following the blade are 4 to 6 beads (prefer #4 size) and color may or may not matter.
 I do myself prefer yellow chartreuse or red colors, but whatever your favorite might be, then use it.
 Hook size should not be to large.
 Most will use a #1 or #2 size.
 Long shank Aberdeen or shorter shanked with bait holder style bronze hook are fine.